LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 # Documentation about the project of importing DeepLoco into Webots

-The DeepLoco project was implemented by searchers of the **University of British Columbia**:
+The DeepLoco project was implemented by searchers of the **University of British Columbia** (Vancouver, Canada):

 - [Website](http://www.cs.ubc.ca/~van/papers/2017-TOG-deepLoco/)
 - [Paper PDF](http://www.cs.ubc.ca/~van/papers/2017-TOG-deepLoco/2017-TOG-deepLoco.pdf)